Future of Telemedicine Today in Healthcare

 Telemedicine refers to specific clinical services.
 It’s a subcategory of telehealth, it refers solely to the healthcare services and education with the use of telecommunications technology.

-Financial Benefits of Telehealth
+Future Financial Benefits of Telemedicine

 With telehealth technology, physicians can notice early warning signs associated with chronic conditions, allowing for early intervention; which reduces the chance of hospital readmission.